Suggestions for you

 Good things can be made even better! - DRAKE Archery follows this claim and brings with the ELITE series bows, limbs and risers on the market, which are unparalleled in their price segment.
 High-quality workmanship as well as modern materials and an appealing look come together to create recurve and hybrid bows with a high quality standard without losing sight of the price-performance ratio.

-As an expression of confidence in its own quality, the DRAKE Archery brand grants a 10-year warranty* on all its registered bows of the ELITE series.
+As an expression of confidence in its own quality, DRAKE Archery offers a 10-year warranty* on all its bows from the ELITE series.
 What are you waiting for?
 Convince yourself of DRAKE Archery.

 - Bow length: 62"